-• We ensure drivers rosters are scheduled with appropriate the timeframes, so drivers are not directly pressured, or indirectly pressured, to drive whilst fatigued or breach t work/rest hours. feel heir • We ensure drivers rosters are scheduled with appropriatime frames, so drivers are not directly pressured, or indirectly pressured, to drive whilst fatigued or breach t work/rest hours. feel • Individual loads, or consecutive loadings are scheduled wadequate time for the required route/s, so drivers are directly pressured or feel indirectly pressured, to drive what fatigued or breach their work/rest hours not • Where practicable vehicles will be fitted with innova technology solutions to monitor drivers fatigue and factors.
-We will have in place agreed procedures for the reportin and dealing with fatigue breaches. g of When required, only engage subcontractors that are veri and deemed competent and compliant. fied Processes will be in place to periodically monitor and very compliance of subcontractors used in the transport activity • We ensure drivers rosters are scheduled with appropriating timeframes, so drivers are not directly pressured, or indirectly pressured, to drive whilst fatigued or breach the work/rest hours. feel • Individual loads, or consecutive loadings are scheduled wadequate time for the required route/s, so drivers are directly pressured, or feel indirectly pressured, to drive what fatigued or breach their work/rest hours. not • Direct vehicle schedulers will have a process to monite driver's work and rest times (in real time if possible).
-The will be reviewed regularly.
-We will have in place agreed procedures for the reportin and dealing with fatigue breaches. g of When required, only engage subcontractors that are veri and deemed competent and compliant. fied Processes will be in place to periodically monitor and very compliance of subcontractors used in the transport activity Consignor Our movement orders, terms of consignment, contracts agreements do not contain rate structures or associa performance measures that may reward or encourage driver to drive whilst fatigued or breach their work/hours. ted the Key personnel, including but not limited to Load Managers, Loaders and Unloaders, who can assess the fatio of the driver, are provided training and awareness of sign fatigue and are empowered to take preventative actincluding reporting incidences of driver fatigue to drive employer/operator. gue s of tion Consignors will employ a process to make reason enquiries to enable the review (and monitoring of effectiveness) of an Employer/ Prime Contractor /Operat fatigue management process and systems (and t compliance with these systems). the or's All planning of tonnage movements and deliveries with timeframes are prepared with appropriate time so particular to the solution.
+We will have in place agreed procedures for the reporting of and dealing with fatigue breaches.
+When required, only engage subcontractors that are verified and deemed competent and compliant.
+Processes will be in place to periodically monitor and verify compliance of subcontractors used in the transport activity.
+Scheduler • We ensure drivers rosters are scheduled with appropriate timeframes, so drivers are not directly pressured, or feel indirectly pressured, to drive whilst fatigued or breach their work/rest hours.
+Individual loads, or consecutive loadings are scheduled with adequate time for the required route/s, so drivers are not directly pressured, or feel indirectly pressured, to drive whilst fatigued or breach their work/rest hours.
+Direct vehicle schedulers will have a process to monitor a driver's work and rest times (in real time if possible).
+These will be reviewed regularly.
+We will have in place agreed procedures for the reporting of and dealing with fatigue breaches.
+When required, only engage subcontractors that are verified and deemed competent and compliant.
+Processes will be in place to periodically monitor and verify compliance of subcontractors used in the transport activity.
+Consignor Consignee Our movement orders, terms of consignment, contracts and agreements do not contain rate structures or associated performance measures that may reward or encourage the driver to drive whilst fatigued or breach their work/rest hours.
+Key personnel, including but not limited to Loading Managers, Loaders and Unloaders, who can assess the fatigue of the driver, are provided training and awareness of signs of fatigue and are empowered to take preventative action including reporting incidences of driver fatigue to driver's employer/operator.
+Consignors will employ a process to make reasonable enquiries to enable the review (and monitoring of the effectiveness) of an Employer/ Prime Contractor /Operator's fatigue management process and systems (and their compliance with these systems).